DrPlanner: Diagnosis and Repair of Motion Planners for Automated Vehicles Using Large Language Models: Introduction

-Although many motion planning algorithms can tackle a diverse range of tasks, they often face issues related to probabilistic completeness, computational complexity, or real-time constraints in finding the optimal solution \cite{Paden2016, gu2016runtime, liu2022benchmarking}.
-For example, the authors of \cite{zucker2013chomp} examine the solvability of the planning problem using multiple trials and a specified time budget.
-They demonstrate that both their planner and state-of-the-art alternatives \cite{lavalle2001rapidly,karaman2010incremental} might fail to find a feasible solution, even when one exists.
-Moreover, most previous studies do not benchmark motion planners across a variety of scenarios, even though they are developed with a few use cases in mind.
-This lack of comprehensive evaluation makes it challenging to assess and compare the algorithms, let alone improve them.
-Besides, advanced deep learning algorithms \cite{deeplearningsurvey2019, Aradi2020, deeprlsurvey2022} have been applied over the past decades to handle complex scenarios and learn from experience.
-However, guaranteeing safety, rule compliance, and social compatibility of motion planners remains a challenge \cite{Krasowski2020a, wang2021socially, mehdipour2023formal}.
+Although many motion planning algorithms can tackle a diverse range of tasks, they often face issues related to probabilistic completeness, computational complexity, or real-time constraints in finding the optimal solution \cite{zucker2013chomp, Paden2016, gu2016runtime, Aradi2020, liu2022benchmarking}.
+Besides, guaranteeing safety, rule compliance, and social compatibility of motion planners remains a challenge \cite{Krasowski2020a, wang2021socially, YuanfeiLinMPR, mehdipour2023formal}.
+To provide an overview of how one can improve and repair such planners, we first survey methods from automated software repair, followed by summarizing contributions based on LLMs.